 There are many life insurance riders you can choose from to add additional layers of protection onto your life insurance policy.
 Among the very best life insurance riders for young adults is the Guaranteed Insurability rider, AKA the Guaranteed Insurability Benefit option, AKA Policy Purchase Option rider, and any other names the top life insurance companies give it.

-Now the GIO rider is offered by many different companies, with certain companies adding certain nuances to the features.
+Now the guaranteed insurability option rider is offered by many different companies, with certain companies adding certain nuances to the features.
 This guide is an overview and is not specific to any company or rider.

 Now before we jump in, let's define what the Guaranteed Insurability rider is.

-Guaranteed Insurability Rider DEFINITION: an optional rider attached to permanent life insurance policies that allows the owner to elect to purchase additional life insurance death benefit coverage periodically at certain attained ages, or alternatively, upon certain special occasions such as marriage and the birth of a child.
+The guaranteed insurability option rider is a rider for life insurance that allows the owner to purchase additional coverage periodically at certain attained ages or upon certain special occasions such as marriage and the birth of a child.
 The choice to use the option is guaranteed and the coverage is added with no evidence of insurability required, meaning no health exam or medical questions.